sergioscattone/DGMD-S14/README.md

 For gathering the enviromental information we are calling different APIs from [AirNowAPI](https://docs.airnowapi.org/).
 Here it is our [colab notebook](https://colab.research.google.com/drive/1L0fGcY5KhRBeFsvSIR6Plb1Gl8LK7w7u) where we have many examples of API calls, examples of different many analysis of parameters with their correlative graphs.
 In the colab file you will find evaluation of Temperature measure, Relative Humidity measure, Particulates Matter measure, a simulation of the effect of an air purifier, an AQI calculator and a comparative from the values inside the house and outside using the AirNowApi.

-### Colab and python files

-In this repository you will find the colab notebook in the `colab_notebook.ipynb` file and all the python code in the `dashboards_and_data.py` file which basically is the colab notebook exported as python code.
+In this repository you will find the colab notebook in the `colab_notebook.ipynb` file which basically is the colab notebook exported.

 ### Sensonrs data